warkrismagic/mcp-ui-fork_research/docs/src/guide/client/using-a-proxy.md

 2.  **Validate the URL**: It must validate that the provided URL is a valid `http:` or `https:` URL to prevent abuse.
 3.  **Render in an Iframe**: The script should dynamically create an iframe and set its `src` to the validated target URL.
 4.  **Sandbox the Iframe**: The iframe must be sandboxed to restrict its capabilities.
 A minimal sandbox policy would be `allow-scripts allow-same-origin`.
 5.  **Forward `postMessage` Events**: To allow communication between the host application and the embedded external URL, the proxy needs to forward `message` events between `window.parent` and the iframe's `contentWindow`.
+For security, it's critical to use a specific `targetOrigin` instead of `*` in `postMessage` calls whenever possible.
+The `targetOrigin` for messages to the iframe should be the external URL's origin; Messages to the parent will resort to `*`.

 ### Example Self-Hosted Proxy